Offbeatmammal/ec_map/README.md

 - work out a way to drag icons onto map on iPadOS!
 Because they are images currently, iOS tries to be helpful ;)

 *Dream:*
 -  track GPS coordinates of emergency units and show where they are as well as where they've been dispatched to
+-  realtime sharing / multi-user support
+-    display only client for, eg Clerk of Course
+-    multi-update client so any user can dispatch a vehicle

 # Credits